VishnuPrasanth-A/Handloom-or-Powerloom-/README.md

 ## Overview

-This project demonstrates how to classify cloth types into 'handloom' or 'normal_or_powerloom' using a Convolutional Neural Network (CNN) model trained in TensorFlow and converted to TensorFlow Lite for efficient inference.
+This project classifies cloth types into 'handloom' or 'normal_or_powerloom' using a Convolutional Neural Network (CNN) model trained with TensorFlow and converted to TensorFlow Lite for efficient inference.
 The application captures images using a webcam, processes them, and predicts the cloth type in real-time.

 ## Project Structure